usaid-cs/yesterday-i-learned/random.md

 - "86ing a product is when you're all out, 86ing a customer is when they are banned from the business."
 - "What's your poison" specifically refers to drinks.
 - "Pizza dates" are a possible alternative to coffee dates.
 It helps establish pizza compatibility, which is a big part of relationships.
-- [**Breakfast is not the most important meal of the day.**](https://www.reddit.com/r/explainlikeimfive/comments/5zby7f/eli5_why_is_breakfast_the_most_important_meal_of/) Kellogg marketing invented this dangerous myth.
-Eating breakfast increases hunger throughout the day, increasing overall calorie intake, and builds up insulin resistance, leading to diabetes.
-This doesn't mean "don't eat breakfast"; it just means don't eat a big breakfast.
 - The sound of the [Balrog in The Lord of the Rings](https://www.youtube.com/watch?v=JLclk16PtE4) (00:42) was made by [dragging a breezeblock (something like a brick) along a wooden floor](http://www.bbc.com/future/story/20150616-the-secret-sounds-in-movies-and-tv).
 - Running for [5000km around the block in 52 days](https://en.wikipedia.org/wiki/Self-Transcendence_3100_Mile_Race), at around 100km per day, is a sport.
 The world record is 40 days.
 - "Cuckold" is a prostitute's husband.
 It is not a 4chan term.